Cysharp/MemoryPack/README.md

 * If has no explicit constructor(includes private), use parameterless one
 * If has a one parameterless/parameterized constructor(includes private), use it
 * If has multiple constructors, must apply `[MemoryPackConstructor]` attribute(no automatically choose one), otherwise generator error it.
-* If choosed parameterized constructor, all parameter name must match with member name(case-insensitive)
+* If chosen parameterized constructor, all parameter name must match with member name(case-insensitive)

 ```csharp
 [MemoryPackable]